geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-08-05-Windows-Service-Account-Overview.md

 **Where Passwords Are Stored:**
 - **On Disk:** The password is typically stored in the Windows Services Manager when the service is configured.
 The service manager securely stores the password, but if an attacker gains administrative access, they can retrieve this password from the system's memory or configuration files.
-- **In Active Directory:** If the service account is an AD account, the password is stored in the AD database and can potentially be harvested if AD is compromised.
+- **In Active Directory:** If the service account is an AD account, the password hash is stored in the AD database and can potentially be harvested if AD is compromised.

 **Security Implications:**
 - **Password Management:** One of the major downsides is that passwords for these accounts need to be managed manually.
 This includes regular updates and securely storing these passwords, which can be a security risk if mishandled.